 For more on Cuban cocktails and their history – check out the Museo del Ron in Santiago – a small entrance fee and a free tasting and also the experiences available at the Havana Club Museum in Havana.

 What’s your favourite Cuban cocktail?
-And do you have alternative recipes you’d like to share?
+And where’s your favourite place to drink Cuban cocktails?
+What alternative recipes would you like to share?

 ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..